 One ILP group loved their stay here, mentioning the good location to Old Town and the overall feel of the hostel.
-There's a helpful staff who like to point travelers to favorite restaurants and things to do in the city.
-Dorm rooms are in the $13 range, book here.
+There's a helpful staff who likes to point travelers to their favorite restaurants and things to do in the city.
+Book and get more info here.

 A highly rated hostel that's a bit out of the way (around 3km from the Old Town) but with some perks like a helpful staff, group activities for those staying there, and in a good location (just not in Old Town).
-Dorms are around $13 a night, book here.
+Book here.

 Getting Cheap Tickets Here

 Warsaw is incredibly well connected, with routes by train, bus, and flights from all over Europe.
 It's also common for travelers outside of Poland coming to visit other cities, land in Warsaw first.
 It truly is the hub of the country.

 Here are a few recommendations based on some popular European destinations to help you get an idea of what’s out there.
 As always, our favorite places to check out buses and train routes are Flixbus and Omio, and we love looking at Skyscanner for flights.